genbing99/SFAMNet/README.md

 ```

 ## Feedback
-Suggestions and opinions on this dataset (both positive and negative) are greatly welcomed.
+Suggestions and opinions on this work (both positive and negative) are greatly welcomed.
 Please contact the authors by sending an email to
 `genbing67@gmail.com` or `cs.chan at um.edu.my`.

 ## License and Copyright